briangregoryholmes/briangregoryholmes/README.md

-### Hi there, I'm Brian Holmes 👋
+### 👋 Hi there, I'm Brian Holmes

-I am a full-stack engineer and cloud architect in New York City.
-Most recently, I have been working on Svelvet, a open-source component library for building complex, dynamic, node-based user interfaces.
+I'm a full-stack engineer and cloud architect based out of New York City.
+Most recently, I've been working on Svelvet, an open-source component library for building dynamic, node-based user interfaces.

+Side projects involve audio synthesis, digital signal processing and spatial computing.

 Connect with me: